MicrosoftDocs/powerbi-docs/powerbi-docs/service-gateway-sso-kerberos.md

 ### Set user mapping configuration parameters on the gateway machine if required

 If you don't have Azure AD Connect configured, follow these steps to map a Power BI service user to a local Active Directory user.
-Each Active Directory user mapped in this way needs to have SSO permissions for your datasource.
+Each Active Directory user mapped in this way needs to have SSO permissions for your data source.
 For more information, refer to this [Guy in a Cube video](https://www.youtube.com/watch?v=NG05PG9aiRw).

 1. Open the main gateway configuration file, `Microsoft.PowerBI.DataMovement.Pipeline.GatewayCore.dll`.
 By default, this file is stored at C:\Program Files\On-premises data gateway.